azzajess/USB-Shifter-to-Thrustmaster-Wheelbase/README.md

-# USBShifter2T300
+# USB Shifter to Thrustmaster Wheelbase
-Use a Generic USB Shifter to connect to the T300RS GT wheelbase to Emulating a TH8A shifter
+Use a Generic USB Shifter to connect to a Thrustmaster wheelbase, Emulating a TH8A shifter

+Might work on other wheelbases but have only tested it on a T300 RS GT IRTV Forums suggest it will also work on TMX wheelbase.
+It might work on any wheelbase that uses the TH8A PS2 port

 Required